 \begin{remark} The functions $h_\omega$ as defined in \eqref{eq:supp_func_Strassen} which Strassen used to prove Theorem~\ref{thm:strassen} are, up to a sign-convention, just the convex envelope, i.e.\ the function $\omega \mapsto -h_\omega(-f)$ is precisely the convex envelope of $f$.

-At first glance, the function $h_\omega$ that we introduced in \eqref{eq:supp_func_new2} seems to just be a technical modification of that to fit our needs.
-However, in the case $\Omega=\Sp^{d-1}$ (which is the most important case due to the considerations in Section 2) there is a geometric interpretation as well.
+At first glance, the function $h_{u}$ that we introduced in \eqref{eq:supp_func_new2} seems to just be a technical modification of that to fit our needs.
+However, there is a geometric interpretation as well.
 If $f \in C(\Sp^{d-1})$, $f \ge 0$ the Wulff-shape associated to $f$ is defined by

-Then the function $\omega \mapsto -h_\omega(-f)$ is precisely the support function of the Wulff-shape $W_{f}$.
+Then the function ${u} \mapsto -h_{{u}}(-{f})$ is precisely the support function of the Wulff-shape $W_{f}$.
 The Wulff-shape has many applications in convex geometry and crystallography, see for example \cite[Chapter 7.5]{Schneider1993}.

 \end{remark}